 There are a variety of property types to choose from when looking for real estate in Edmonton.
-There are 3,972 houses, 1 townhouses, and 1,372 condos for sale.
-The average listing price in Edmonton for all home types is $449,435, which is 9% higher than February 2017.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $494,402, $219,000 for a townhouse, and $255,229 for a condo.
+There are 5,080 houses, 0 townhouses, and 1,334 condos for sale.
+For past listings, search our Edmonton sold listings and Edmonton expired listings The average listing price in Edmonton for all home types is $464,520, which is 14% higher than September 2017.
 There are many popular cities surrounding Edmonton, including St. Albert, Fort Saskatchewan, Morinville, Spruce Grove, Stony Plain, Red Deer, Airdrie that offer a variety of home prices and unique areas to live.

-Edmonton also has many options for buyers with 5,511 active rental listings and an average lease price of $undefined.

-Edmonton is home to 292 unique neighbourhoods.
-Popular neighbourhoods include Rural West, with 282 active real estate listings, Oliver, with 183 active real estate listings, and Downtown, with 124 active real estate listings.
+Edmonton is home to 303 unique neighbourhoods.
+Popular neighbourhoods include Oliver, with 407 active real estate listings, Rural West, with 292 active real estate listings, and Downtown, with 135 active real estate listings.

 There are a variety of property types to choose from when looking for real estate in Edmonton.
 There are 3,508 houses, 0 townhouses, and 1,232 condos for sale.
 The average listing price in Edmonton for all home types is $444,291, which is 8% higher than January 2017.
 There are many popular cities surrounding Edmonton, including St. Albert, Fort Saskatchewan, Morinville that offer a variety of home prices and unique areas to live.

 Edmonton also has many options for buyers with 4,900 active rental listings and an average lease price of $undefined.